Who is Shashibiya?

-The first confirmed appearance of the name Shashibiya in a Chinese language publication was a brief mention in a translation of Milner’s The History of England in 1857.
+The name Shakespeare (transcribed Shashibiya) first appeared in a Chinese language publication in a translation of Milner’s The History of England in 1857.
 But it was the publication of Lin Shu’s Tales from Shakespeare in 1904 that first brought the Bard to a wider Chinese audience.

 Lin Shu remarketed Shashibiya for a Chinese readership.
 He promoted the plays as traditional ‘stories of gods and spirits’.
 One of these tales was used for the first professional production of Shakespeare in China: a staging of The Merchant of Venice in 1913.

 Read more: Shakespeare in China (3 minute free read on Medium)